Overview and Symptoms

 - Patients may be treated as if the NCCP was a result of having GERD:

 Once cardiac and other life-threatening conditions have been excluded and, based on the notion that the most common cause of NCCP is GERD, a treatment trial is frequently considered.

 Patients are often prescribed a proton pump inhibitor (PPI) also called a PPI trial.
 They must be taken at least 30-60 minutes before breakfast.
 It has been shown that this approach produces an approximately 80% response rate for patients with GERD-related NCCP.

-If the patient responds, the treatment can be continued for at least 8 weeks at a reduced dose such as Omeprazole (or equivalent PPI medication ) 20 mg twice daily about 40 min prior to meals.
+If the patient responds, the treatment can be continued for several months with medications such as Omeprazole (or equivalent PPI medication ) 20 mg twice daily about 40 min prior to meals.
 Other equivalent PPI’s can also be employed and include: Esomeprazole, Lansoprazole, Rabeprazole, and Pantoprazole.

 - For patients not responding to a PPI, GERD is the unlikely source of pain: